 For years I’ve been using the Office templates for Word and Excel to do everything from calculating budget spreadsheets to printing greeting cards, but it wasn’t until I switched over to Office 2007 that I began to understand the power of the Microsoft Access database templates.
 These are a few of the benefits I’ve gotten from using the templates:

 When I need a new database for personal or group use, using a template lets me start with a fully tested, consistent, and attractive database.
 I can easily modify it to suit my personal needs, but more often than not they’ve already anticipated 95% of what I want.
 For example, the Assets database is a simple yet powerful way to keep track of computer equipment in the office…it has everything I need out of the gate.

 Learning Microsoft recommended best practices.

 Until Access 2007, I largely avoided embedded macros, but just exploring the templates got me up to speed on the expanded macro functionality much more quickly than reading about it.

 immediate test and example databases.

-to use in an example or tip.
+Without any effort, I have a robust and attractively-designed database to use in an example or tip.
 As an added benefit, if I need to show a customer something, I can point them to the same template database.